qslin/MiMut/README.md

 ## Introduction of MiMut

 MiMut was designed for easy identification of *Mimulus* mutants.
 It requires minimal bioinformatics skills for researchers to easily run a complicated pipeline for analyzing next-generation sequencing data.
 More than twenty *Mimulus* mutants have been successfully identified using MiMut.
+It can be applied to any other organisms as well.

 If MiMut is helpful for your research, please cite: